nlohmann/json/docs/mkdocs/docs/api/basic_json/patch.md

 ## Return value

-patched document
+1. patched document
+2. void

 ## Exception safety

-Strong guarantee: if an exception is thrown, there are no changes in the JSON value.
+1. Strong guarantee: if an exception is thrown, there are no changes in the JSON value.
+2. No guarantees, value may be corruted.

 ## Exceptions